UK HOTEL SOLAR SPECIALISTS

 The big four global hotel groups — Hilton (Travel with Purpose 2030), IHG (Journey to Tomorrow 2030), Marriott (Serve 360 with SBTi-validated targets), Accor (Planet 21 / Net Zero 2050) — have all locked in 2030 milestone commitments that flow into brand engineering standards, franchise agreement renewal terms, and property-level scoring frameworks (LightStay for Hilton, MyEnergy for Marriott, IHG Green Engage).
 UK domestic brands — Whitbread (Premier Inn — Force for Good 2040), Best Western (Sustainability Pillar), Hotel du Vin, Macdonald — have parallel commitments.
 The practical implication for a franchisee or managed-contract general manager is straightforward: brand engineering increasingly wants on-site renewables as a default specification, will pay attention to feasibility studies, and (in some cases) co-funds where the operator is willing to commit to a brand-approved technical specification.

 Most hotel franchise agreements signed since 2022 reference on-site renewable energy as a desirable property feature — and a growing minority make it a renewal-qualifying criterion.
-The single biggest cause of project delay we see on chain hotel installs is not technical: it is failing to engage the brand engineering or sustainability team at the feasibility stage.
-We engage these teams day-one as standard.
-The brand standards guide covers what each of the major brands actually requires from a solar specification — the data we've collected from real installs across their UK estates.
+The single biggest cause of project delay on chain hotel installs is not technical: it is failing to engage the brand engineering or sustainability team at the feasibility stage.
+The installers we match engage these teams day-one as standard.
+The brand standards guide covers what each of the major brands actually requires from a solar specification, based on each brand's published programme documentation.

 Why generic commercial installers miss the brief on hotels